brab0/cli-builder-api/README.md

 ### Let's try it?
 Yep, **that's it**!
 You have built a simple CLI.
 So, now what?
 There is basically two ways to run it.
 First, you can install it globally or second, create a bunch of *scripts* in the `package.json` file.
 I prefer the second option while I'm testing my commands.
-Based on this project, I would do something like:
+Based on this project, I would suggest something like:

 `package.json`
 ```json